yoshtown/guitar-lesson-level-prediction-project/README.md

 - Expand dataset size and improve class balance
 - Incorporate linguistic complexity metrics
 - Identify lessons by topics
+- Upgrade retrieval of youtube description - drop details that are not related to topic of video
 - Explore hierarchical classification (Beginner → Intermediate → Advanced)

 ---

 ## License
 MIT License